-Mr Daniel Joseph O'Connor - Executive Director - Appointed on 29 November 2011
+Mr Daniel Joseph O'Connor - Non Executive Director

 Mr O'Connor B.Bus, MBA, FAICD (Dip), AAMI, MAIM, CPM, has spent more than 20 of his past 35 years in professional practice, with a specialisation in Intellectual Property Commercialisation.
 He is the Consultant Principal and major shareholder of Xenex Consulting and the Keys2Growth program and has assisted companies expand their international trading boundaries by a disciplined process of planning, funding, and implementing key strategic business initiatives thereby adding value to all stakeholders.